 - Successfully pass the ONVIF Device Test Tool and/or the ONVIF Client Test Tool for the claimed profile(s).

 - Submit the Declaration of Conformance (DoC), ONVIF Interface Guide, and Feature List file through the ONVIF Member Portal.
 Such documents for an ONVIF conformant product are accessible by finding the product on the Conformant Products page.

 ONVIF conformance means that the requirements stated in the claimed ONVIF Profiles Specifications documents are fulfilled according to the defined requirement levels.
 To increase the confidence in the conformance statement, ONVIF also provides ONVIF Test Specification documents, ONVIF Device Test Tool and ONVIF Client Test Tool.
 This Conformance Process Specification defines how a member shall use these components to claim conformance to one or multiple ONVIF profiles.

-For more detailed information, read ONVIF Conformance Process Specification, ver 4.0 (PDF, August 2016)
+For more detailed information, read the ONVIF Conformance Process Specification, ver 4.0 (PDF, August 2016) and an overview of the ONVIF Member Conformance Process.

 Improper Conformance Claims